Intelligent-Silicon/Clarion-11-IDE/Clarion_11_IDE_Colour_Schemes.md

     <xTextColor>-6250336</xTextColor>
 </DockTabStripAppearance>
 ```
-To show what the \<DockTabStripAppearance> section affects in the IDE, the elements are coloured shades of Red to hilight easily, in 3 views, the Start page, the AppGen and the Dictionary view.
+To show what the \<DockTabStripAppearance> section affects in the IDE, the elements are coloured shades of Red to hilight easily, sometimes in 3 views, the Start page, the AppGen and the Dictionary view.

 ```
 <DockTabStripAppearance>